Gingerthistle logo

 The group

-Gingerthistle, consisting of husband and wife team Ben Seymour and Becky Cleland, draws its repertoire from the rich well of traditional Celtic and Appalachian folk music.
-Employing a capella and instrumental approaches (primarily Appalachian mountain dulcimer, bones and acoustic guitar) Ben and Becky trace the musical threads of traditional folk music from the Blue Ridge mountains back to their Celtic roots.
+Gingerthistle , consisting of husband and wife team Ben Seymour and Becky Cleland, draws its repertoire from the rich well of traditional Celtic and Appalachian folk music.
+Employing a cappella and instrumental approaches (primarily Appalachian mountain dulcimer, bones and acoustic guitar) Ben and Becky trace the musical threads of traditional folk music from the Blue Ridge mountains back to their Celtic roots.
 The two have been performing since 1980 and have produced four recordings.
 The first, self-titled Gingerthistle (no longer produced), consisted of vocal and instrumental Celtic music; the second, Grandad’s Porch, is a collection of traditional Appalachian music, plus a couple of gems gleaned from family members (some of whom are present on the recording.)
 Ben and Becky are joined by Ben's brother Wayne on their third recording, Down in the Valley to Pray, a rich collection of traditional hymns played on dulcimers and guitars.
 The latest is a recording of the Live performance given March 17, 2005 at the Clarice Smith Performing Arts Center at the University of Maryland.

 Gingerthistle has performed at:

-• Appalachian Folk Festival at Virginia's Explore Park (Roanoke, VA) - 2007
+• Appalachian Folk Festival at Virginia's Explore Park Roanoke, VA) - 2007

 • Dulcimer Daze dulcimer festival (West Dover, VT) - 2005, 2006